BestTimesToVisit.com Logo

 money

 Use your credit card for most purchases, but always have some Czech Koruna (CZK) on hand for smaller vendors, especially markets and smaller restaurants.
-ATMs are widely available, but you'll get a better exchange rate using your card directly at larger establishments.
+ATMs are widely available, but you'll get a better exchange rate using your card at larger establishments.

 transport